KonradHoeffner/tempoguide/index.md

 If you have threats and removal they may just reanimate a Fattie and against tempo the game is mostly over if a single Fattie hits the battlefield.
 However since the Frog ban, the tempo part of the deck is much weaker, especially before sideboarding, so you should prioritize not dying to their combo and your tempo plan will most likely win against theirs.
 Very skill testing, but good matchup for us if we have two Nihil Spellbomb in the main deck, just be prepared to fight over end of turn Petty Theft into their turn Reanimate.
-Hard to discern from UB Tempo until you see Entomb, Reanimate, a fattie, Troll of Khazad Dum or Animate Dead but better to assume it’s Reanimator if you aren’t sure because it is played so often.
 They have a sideboard juke to board out Entomb, Animate Dead and the Fatties and board in more creatures like Barrowgoyf and more removal.
 However then they are just a worse tempo deck than you are so it’s probably best for them to not juke, unless they expect you to over-prepare for the reanimation plan.